zalvexe/ARA5-CTF-Forensic-Quals/Time Capsule/Writeup.md

 ![image](https://github.com/ZalfaNafila/ARA5Forens/assets/92864261/6722ec04-2480-49c0-a5d2-e74da611e7b4)

 By that, we know that it doesn’t have the End of central directory signature, which means we need to add that signature.
-Based on this website https://users.cs.jmu.edu/buchhofp/forensics/formats/pkzip.html, We can count at which byte the End-of-central-directory signature started
+Based on this website https://users.cs.jmu.edu/buchhofp/forensics/formats/pkzip.html, We can determine at which byte the End-of-central-directory signature started

 ![image](https://github.com/ZalfaNafila/ARA5Forens/assets/92864261/c7bfc6a7-ecb0-4ae4-9646-02da9e4b9e60)

-As you can see, we need to count the byte from the end, starting with the byte of Comment until byte of Disk Number.
+As you can see, we need to count the byte position from the end, starting with the byte of Comment until byte of Disk Number.
 (But our zip file doesn't have a comment, so we can start at Comment len byte)

 ![image](https://github.com/ZalfaNafila/ARA5Forens/assets/92864261/44c70822-6ef1-493a-8d78-c3462df4aea0)